iamyounix/msimagb460_tomahawk/Tips/Rename Devices/Rename and Add Missing Devices.md

         }
         ```

-## Rename Device
+- **Rename with "If (_OSI ("Darwin")) implementation"**
     - Rename existing devices, with `If (_OSI ("Darwin"))` implementation.
 In other cases, there is also a way to name an existing device.
 As an example `SAT0` to `SATA`.
 This is the best example for naming an existing devices.This block of code includes another Scope statement and two Device objects.
 The first Scope statement creates a namespace for the SAT0 object, and the second Scope statement defines a Method object named `_STA` for the `SAT0` object.
 	- The `_STA` object is a predefined method that is used to retrieve the current status of a device.
 The method is defined as taking no arguments and returning a value of `Zero`.
 The second Device object is named `SATA` and has two methods: `_ADR` and `_STA`.
 The `_ADR` method assigns the value `0x001F0002` to the `_ADR` method.
 The specific meaning of this value depends on the device and is defined by the device's hardware or firmware.
 The `_STA` method is identical to the `_STA` method defined for the `SAT0` object, with the exception that it returns a value of `0x0F` instead of `Zero`.

     ```asl
     DefinitionBlock ("", "SSDT", 2, "CpyPst", "SATA", 0x53415441)